-Partos 9001 (standards to be applied, from selected parts of the section texts of ISO 9001) Implementation guideline (recommendations) No specification, see ISO 9001 4 Context of the organisation 4 Context of the organisation 4.1 Insight into the organisation and its context 4.1 Insight into the organisation and its context No specification, see ISO 9001 To identify and communicate the strategic direction of the organisation, it is important to formulate a strategic long-term plan or policy plan.
+Partos 9001 (standards to be applied, from selected parts of the section texts of ISO 9001)

+Implementation guideline (recommendations)

+4 Context of the organisation

+4.1 Insight into the organisation and its context

+4 Context of the organisation

+4.1 Insight into the organisation and its context

+To identify and communicate the strategic direction of the organisation, it is important to formulate a strategic long-term plan or policy plan.
 For example, "identifying external and internal major issues" within the IC sector can be done by the use of instruments such as the SWOT analysis, the Force Field Analysis and the context analysis.
 SWOT stands for Strengths, Weaknesses, Opportunities, and Threats and refers to the strengths and weaknesses of the internal organisation and the external opportunities and threats that may arise.
 NOTE 2 in the standard text of this section enumerates several examples of things to take into account when creating a SWOT analysis.
 The context analysis is a method to analyse the countries and regions where the organisation wishes to carry out interventions in the next few years.
-It considers the following factors: problems and needs of the target groups, stakeholders who play a role in the continuation of the problem or in its solution, and other actors involved in interventions targeted at the same groups.
+It considers the following factors: problems and needs of the target groups, social, cultural, economic and political factors that affect the problems of the target groups, stakeholders who play a role in the continuation of the problem or in its solution, and other actors involved in interventions targeted at the same groups.
 The context analysis should take into account developments taking place on local, national and international levels.
-4.2 Insight into the needs and expectations of stakeholders 4.2 Insight into the needs and expectations of stakeholders Please refer to the 'customer' column of the diagram in Chapter 2, Terms and definitions, for the identification of the various stakeholders.
-The organisation should identify the stakeholders relevant to the quality management system.
-Essentially, these are all persons or organisations that can be classified as 'customer'.
-These are shown in the diagram of Chapter 2, Terms and definitions, in the 'customer' column.
-Requirements should be identified for each product and each client.
-This refers to the various arrangements that are laid down in contracts and project plans, for example.
-The institutional donors' reporting requirements are another example.
-Additionally, attention needs to be paid to authorities and organisations issuing laws and regulations as well as to organisations establishing guidelines and policy frameworks with which IC organisations shall comply.
-The Dutch government, governments in the South, industry associations and CBF are examples of such authorities and organisations.
-Stakeholders and their requirements should be identified on a one-off basis.
-Periodically, the organisation should review the stakeholder analysis and its matching requirements.
-This review could be a part of the annual planning cycle.